People, places, many things don't belong to me. But the words themselves do.

-Shaking away the troublesome thoughts, Zelda arranged a couple of pillows for support and bade Link to lie down.
+Shaking away the troublesome thoughts, Zelda arranged a pair of pillows and bade Link to lie down.
 Taking washcloth in hand, she resumed the task of bathing his wounds.
-It was easier to distract the hateful voices when she could focus on more urgent necessities at hand instead.
+It was easier to distract the hateful voices when she could focus on more practical necessities at hand instead.

 Zelda quickly retracted her hands.
 "I'm sorry," she crooned, cursing herself for not being more considerate of possible internal injuries.
 Without touching the tender wound, she held her hand over him and extended her magic to probe the depths of the trauma instead, feeling for dissonance in the body's energy.
 One cracked rib and another bruised, she diagnosed with a frown.
 It would take stronger magic to mend this damage, an extent quite beyond anything she had tried on her own...

 But, did he not deserve the effort?
-What was a little strain to her, compared to all the grievances that he had gone through... that she had put him through?
+What was a little strain to her, compared to all the hardships that he had gone through... that she had put him through?

 Zelda bit her lip, and focused hard until the golden shape of the Triforce shone forth from the back of her right hand.
 Aid me now, gentle Nayru, she prayed, hands trembling as she fought to control her concentration.
-Carefully, she poured her magic into the wound, feeding his energy with her own, determined to correct at least this injustice wrought upon him.
+Carefully, she poured her magic into the wound, feeding his energy with her own.
 The torn flesh and bone slowly knitted under her touch, and she watched in satisfaction as the discolor of the injury gradually faded away to a healthy pink.

 A sudden dizziness fell upon her the moment she released her hold on the power, the drain on her already fatigued mind taking its toll.
 Zelda's vision swam as she collapsed to her elbows over Link's form, fighting a disorienting surge of nausea.
 As her mind slowly cleared, she came to recognize two strong hands supporting her shoulders, and a voice calling her name in alarm.